Low testosterone levels in men is a growing problem with few answers.

 Further analysis showed that there was a significant "dose-response relationship" at play, which the studies author stated "means that men should be concerned about declining total testosterone, even if it has not reached a level to warrant a clinical diagnosis."

-So to summarize - environmental factors seem to be at play which are driving the average level of testosterone in men lower with each subsequent generation.
-Low T is associated with not only lower quality of life, lower libido, lower sex drive and lower overall drive, but with higher incidence of chronic disease in a dose dependent manner.
+So to summarize - environmental factors seem to be at play that are driving the average level of testosterone in men lower with each subsequent generation.
+Low T is associated not only with lower quality of life, lower libido, lower sex drive, and lower overall drive but with higher incidence of chronic disease in a dose-dependent manner.

-If you are man who wants to live a high quality life, achieve your goals, overcome whatever obstacles life throws ate you; if you want to have a fulfilling and active sex life and if you want to avoid chronic disease to increase not only lifespan but health-span, it seems clear you need to employ strategies for increasing testosterone levels.
+If you are a man who wants to live a high-quality life, achieve your goals, and overcome whatever obstacles life throws at you, if you want to have a fulfilling and active sex life, and if you want to avoid chronic disease to increase not only lifespan but health-span, it seems clear you need to employ strategies for increasing testosterone levels.

 Clinical research on light therapy and testosterone looks promising

-In 2013 a group of Korean researchers looked at the impact of testicular exposure of Red and Near-Infrared light.
-Thirty male rats were split into three groups: a control group, one group exposed to red light and the other exposed to NIR light.
-At the end of the 5 day trial - the untreated rats had no change in testosterone, but the rats exposed to one 30 minute treatment of light per day had significantly elevated testosterone levels.
+In 2013 a group of Korean researchers looked at the impact of testicular exposure to Red and Near-Infrared light.
+Thirty male rats were split into three groups: a control group, one group exposed to red light, and the other exposed to NIR light.
+At the end of the 5-day trial - the untreated rats had no change in testosterone, but the rats exposed to one 30-minute treatment of light per day had significantly elevated testosterone levels.

-If you are going to try red light therapy to raise testosterone, you'll want to be sure to use LEDs (rather than incandescent bulb) and to stand far enough way so as to not heat the testicles.
-Testicular tissue function is hindered by elevated temperature, so this is definitely one area where low heat red light LED devices shine.
+If you are going to try red light therapy to raise testosterone, you'll want to be sure to use LEDs (rather than incandescent bulbs) and to stand far enough away so as to not heat the testicles.
+Testicular tissue function is hindered by elevated temperature, so this is definitely one area where low-heat red light LED devices shine.

 UPDATE: March 2020